Psalm 30

 YHWH my God, I will give thanks to you forever!

 30:6-12 returned to a personal experience.
 In 30:7-11, the author prayed a desperate prayer for healing.
 He blamed his condition upon his complacent, almost flip, attitude in spite of God's blessings.
 (Some scholars think 30:7-8a is corrupt or incomplete).
 When God "turned his face" (withdrew his blessing), the author fell into illness.
-His prayer contained a interesting line of logic: What use is the author's death?
+His prayer contained an interesting line of logic: What use is the author's death?
 Only the living can praise the Living God!

 The psalm ended with a song of praise for God's healing.
 His activity in the author's life turned public lament into celebration; his thanksgiving would be ongoing.
 (Notice the extremes of sadness and happiness that are common in Semitic cultures.)